Cookie preferences

 Why did you create this innovation?

-Every year 48 million adolescent girls across India drop out of school before completing secondary education and end up becoming child brides.
+48 million adolescent girls across India might not complete their secondary education and 27 Million might end up becoming child brides.
 We believe in enabling grassroots girl leaders through a cascading model equipping them with adequate knowledge, skills, and networks so they can challenge gender-regressive norms bringing about intergenerational change in gender equality.

 What does your innovation look like in practice?